 For F-1 students, on-campus employment is "incident to status."
 This means that you are allowed to work on campus at any point while you are pursuing your studies and maintaining legal status.
-On-campus employment is limited to 20 hours per week while school is in session, but may increase to full-time during annual school vacations.
+Visa regulations limit on-campus employment to 20 hours per week while school is in session, but may increase to full-time during annual school vacations.

 Fordham students may seek on-campus jobs at Rose Hill, Lincoln Center, and Westchester.

 If you are an F-1 Student and obtain on-campus employment and you do not have a Social Security Number, you will need to apply for one.
 To apply for a Social Security Number based on your on-campus employment follow the steps below:

 (If you are a J-1 student, or on a different visa status, please contact OIS for further guidance.)